waiwera/waiwera/doc/user/installation.rst

    cd install

-Finally, build Waiwera by executing:
+Build and install Waiwera by executing:

 .. code-block:: bash